 - In Pelswick, this is used by Vice Principal Ziegler as a Running Gag: ”Is this thing on?"
 "YES!
 IT'S ON!"

 - Audio professionals will say "check one two" while setting up microphones since the phrase features harsh syllables and plosives, such as ch-ECK, WUH-ne, and TOO.
 They don't say three and never tap the mic.
 If more speech is required, they will use tongue-twisters, poems, newspaper articles, or any other large banks of text to ensure a broad range of vowel and consonant sounds are properly equalized.

-- At one point in his Presidency, Ronald Reagan was asked to talk into a mic for a sound level and turned the trope Up to Eleven by saying "My fellow Americans, I'm pleased to tell you today that I've signed legislation that will outlaw Russia forever.
-We begin bombing in ten minutes."
+- At one point in his Presidency, Ronald Reagan was asked to talk into a mic for a sound level and said "My fellow Americans, I'm pleased to tell you today that I've signed legislation that will outlaw Russia forever.
+We begin bombing in five minutes."
 Needless to say, the Russians were not amused, their Air Force staying on guard for a full half hour after the comment.
 The Americans, on the other hand, were too busy howling with laughter to care much.

 - When you are about to use a mic, just start talking naturally and see if you can hear yourself over the speakers.
 If it's not on after all, it won't matter.
 If in doubt, you can always just ask "Can everybody hear me?"
 Or just give into the meme and start testing.

 - During Romanian dictator Nicolae Ceaușescu's final speech on 21 December 1989, as the crowd began to boo and heckle him — an unprecedented moment in Communist Romania — Ceaușescu was so stunned that he resorted to pretending the crowd simply couldn't hear him, tapping his microphone and shouting "Alo!" (the standard Romanian telephone greeting) until order was (temporarily) restored.